 21. Your blog lacks an “About” page

-Telling your readers about yourself and your personal life story can build a strong bond between you and the reader.
-You can put an opt-in box here to get more subscribers since everyone visits the about page when visiting a new blog.
+Sharing your personal story can forge a strong connection with your readers.
+Include an opt-in box here to gain more subscribers as visitors often explore the about page on a new blog.

 22. Discard unnecessary plugins

-Take out some time to look for all the unnecessary plugins and get rid of them.
-Doing this will in return aid you while you are trying to improve your site speed.
-Go to Plugins, then Installed Plugins and deactivate the unused plugins and then delete them.
+Take the time to search for unnecessary plugins and remove them.
+This will help improve your site’s speed.
+Go to Plugins, then Installed Plugins, deactivate any unused plugins, and then delete them.

 24. Stop checking your web page analytics